innovationmech/swit/README.md

 ### Building

-To build the application, run:
+To build both the server and CLI applications, run:
 ```
 make
 ```